fiskaltrust/interface-doc/doc/appendix-at-rksv/reference-tables/reference-tables.md

 #### ftReceiptCaseFlag

-This table expands on the values provided in table 10 of chapter 6.10.2.1 on page 51 with values applicable to the Austrian market.
+This table expands on the values provided in table <!-- TODO: table references --> 10 of Chapter <!-- TODO: Chapter reference --> 6.10.2.1 on page 5 <!-- TODO: page references -->1 with values applicable to the Austrian market.

 | Value                | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       | Service-Version |
 |----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------|